packit/requre/docs/index.rst

 persistent storage and be able to replay the stored output to functions back.

-Although **Requre** is python library it also provides command line tool to include itself to python interpreter to be able to run transparently
+Although **Requre** is python library it also provides command-line tool to include itself to python interpreter to be able to run transparently